donna6355/cat_face/README.md

 # cat_face

-Application for detecting cat's face and guess its mood by using tensorflow model.
+Application for reading cat's face and guess its mood by using tensorflowlite model.

 ### Directories

 ```
 - core
+    - localization
 - data
-    - models
-    - providers
-    - repos
 - logic
-    - helpers
-    - states
 - presentation
     - components
     - screens